Keitani Graham

 Keitani Graham (February 1, 1980 — December 6, 2012) was a Micronesian Greco-Roman wrestler.
-He competed in the Greco-Roman 84 kg event at the 2012 Summer Olympics and was eliminated in the qualifications by Chas Betts.
+He competed in the Greco-Roman 84 kg event at the 2012 Summer Olympics and was eliminated in the qualifications by Charles Betts.

-Graham was born in Kealakekua, Hawaii and attended Punahou School in Honolulu and College of the Holy Cross in Worcester, Massachusetts.
+Graham was born in Kealakekua, Hawaii and attended Punahou School in Honolulu and the College of the Holy Cross in Worcester, Massachusetts.
 After college, he taught at Princess Ruth Ke’elikōlani Middle School.
 He died in Chuuk at the age of 32 after suffering a heart attack.

 Achievements

 Graham also competed successfully in combined events in track and field athletics.